What Is Skin Cycling? A Beginner’s Guide to Smarter Routines

 • Exfoliate the outer layers of skin

-When used too often or incorrectly, actives can lead to:
+When used too often or incorrectly, potent ingredients can lead to:

 • Redness